 Cons of Frozen Shrimp

-* No live action - A frozen shrimp will not attract fish that a keying in on the movements of their prey.
+- No live action – A frozen shrimp will not attract fish that are keying in on the movements of their prey.

 The single bait that accounts for more game fish catches in Florida than any other is the Live Shrimp.
 Live shrimp can be found almost all quality bait shops that are near the coast line.
 They are of caught in the Gulf of Mexico and shipped across the state to be used as bait.

 Pros of Live Shrimp

 - Available at most bait shops – Most quality bait shops will carry live shrimp, very high quality shops will carry a variety in size.

 - Motion and Noise attracts fish – The movement and noise caused by a live shrimp on a hook is very attractive to fish and can draw them in for quite a distance.